 Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
 Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.

-The basic types of engineering controls are:
+Appropriate engineering controls